ShiyinTan/CI-GCL/README.md

 ![Overall Framework](./OverallFramework.jpg)

-This is the code for "Community-Invariant Graph Contrastive Learning" (CI-GCL).
+This is the code for "Community-Invariant Graph Contrastive Learning" (`CI-GCL`).
 CI-GCL adopt learnable data augmentation with Community-Invariant constraint on both topology and features.
 And all these parts are jointly optimized to make sure the augmentation schemes can benefit from contrastive loss, CI constraints and downstream classifiers (semi-supervised).

 ## Requirement

 Code is tested in **Python 3.10.13**.
-Some major requirements are listed below:
+The requirements are listed below:
 ```bash
 pip install torch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 --index-url https://download.pytorch.org/whl/cu118
 pip install torch_geometric